Biaska/Airplane-Manager-Tycoon-Fleet-Microservice/README.md

 **Since this is hosted on a free plan, the server is spun down after periods of inactivity, this may delay requests by ~50 seconds.**

+If you are having trouble with making requests from localhost, change your port to either 3000 or 5173, and try again.

 ## Contents

 - [Requesting and Receiving **Routes**](#-requesting-and-receiving-routes)